rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 * Aliases can therefore only be declared in function or iterator signatures, as parameters.
 * Think of aliases as "pass by reference".
 They are not for holding long-term, stable references, just for references passing between functions.

-h3.
-Why aren't function signatures inferred?
+### Why aren't function signatures inferred?
 Why only local slots?

 * Mechanically, it simplifies the inference algorithm; inference only requires looking at one function at a time.
 * The same simplification goes double for human readers.
 A reader does not need an IDE running an inference algorithm across an entire crate to be able to guess at a function's argument types; it's always explicit and nearby.
 * Parameters in Rust can be passed by reference or by value.
 We can't automatically infer which one the programmer means.

-h3.
-Why isn't <code>let i: uint = 0</code> valid Rust?
+### Why isn't `let i: uint = 0` valid Rust?

-Rust provides no coercion or overloading for literals so the <code>0</code> is _always_ type int.
-To create a uint the literal must be suffixed with <code>u</code>.
+Rust provides no coercion or overloading for literals so the `0` is _always_ type int.
+To create a uint the literal must be suffixed with `u`.
 Implicit conversions are a common source of errors in C-like languages, so there is a strong desire to not let such problems creep into the language.
 That said, this is feature is often frustrating, so a limited form of literal overloading may be introduced in the future.